-Our six overnight camps in Alberta, Manitoba and Ontario are provided to children affected by cancer ages 4-18.
+Our six overnight camps in Alberta, Manitoba and Ontario are provided to children ages 7 – 18 affected by cancer and other hematological conditions.
 The camps are focused on kids building new skills like swimming and hiking, kayaking and storytelling, making friends and gaining memories to last a lifetime.

 Our camps are fueled by over 450 volunteers who give of their time and talents.
-These volunteers include our companion counselors who ensure campers have fun, our medical practitioners who ensure the safety of each child and the program and camp directors who lead our amazing programming.
+These volunteers include our counsellorscounselors who ensure campers have fun, our medical practitioners who ensure the safety of each child and the program and camp directors who lead our amazing programming.

 We are supported by a group of generous corporations, foundations, individuals and service clubs who understand the need and how their gifts ensure our camps remain free, and that through their support each child will increase their self-esteem and their quality of life.